Mirtall/nixfiles/README.md

-My nixos configuration (using home-manager)
+# Nix configuration

+Using home-manager & system-manager